opensrp/opensrp-client-path/README.md

 ### 4.2 Click on the Health Facility Name

 A dropdown menu appears with a list of the Health Facility Zones + Health Facility.
-The healt facility name is the first, the rest are branches/zones of the health facility.
+The health facility name is the first, the rest are branches/zones of the health facility.

 ![Health Facility Dropdown Menu](https://user-images.githubusercontent.com/31766075/30325653-37290410-97ce-11e7-85b2-16346528a11a.png)